 Empire of Storms: My Review

 If you read my review of Queen of Shadows, you’d know I liked the book despite some glaring flaws.
 This is the same case with Empire of Storms.
-In spite of Maas’ very annoying writing tics, I could keep going just because the story was so fast moving.
+Despite Maas’ annoying writing tics, I could keep going because the story was fast-moving.

-I’d like to compare Aelin to Daenerys – a similar character in A Song of Ice and Fire.
-Daenerys – in spite of her dragons, and her powers, and her lineage, still comes across as human, as someone who can fail, and who is wracked by indecision sometimes.
+I want to compare Aelin to Daenerys – a similar character in A Song of Ice and Fire.
+Daenerys – despite her dragons, her powers, and her lineage, still comes across as human, as someone who can fail and who is wracked by indecision sometimes.
 Aelin – not so.
-Aelin is powerful and chosen and a queen.
+Aelin is powerful and chosen as a queen.
 Not only that, in this book, Maas reveals her to be a descendant of an actual goddess.
 You don’t get more special snowflake than this, folks.
 Her partnership with the equally powerful Rowan just makes them into a couple I just cannot relate to at all.

 Really!
 When you have two lost queens in a series, you know the author is losing control of the plot.